-Building contours and contacts in anteriors is always a challenge, int his article we can learn how to achieve both in a very simple way.
-Is not only the matrix strategy which leads to the success of the simple anterior restorations, but the composite mass selection and its opacity which allow us to fully concentrate on the modelling technique and composite placement.
+Building contours and contacts in anteriors is always a challenge, in this article we can learn how to achieve both in a very simple way.
+It is not only the matrix strategy which leads to success of simple anterior restorations, but the composite mass selection and its opacity which allows us to fully concentrate on the modeling technique and composite placement.

 Some years ago I had terrible problems while layering 2 or more masses in anterior proximal cavities as the ones depicted below.
 These restoration represented a big challenge by being extremely difficult to calibrate and anticipate the color outcome by the mixture of two superposition masses as enamel and dentin.
 There were 3 possible outcomes: